Linkman124/P4wnP1-Wiki/docs/FAQ.md

 # Backdoor
 ***
-### I am getting the "No screen to be attatched" error on the backdoor payload, what can I do?
+### I am getting the "No screen to be attached" error on the backdoor payload, what can I do?

 Many people seem to have this problem, try:

 * Check to make sure you are using a cable that has data lines.
-If you just use a charging cable it wont work.
+If you just use a charging cable it won't work.
-* Try waiting longer before you SSH to allow the pi to start up all the required proccesses.
-For most, it seems to work after a couple of minutes from when the pi is plugged into target.
+* Try waiting longer before you SSH, to allow the pi to start up all the required processes.
+For most, it seems to work after a couple of minutes from when the pi is plugged into the target.
 And don't SSH as soon as you connect to the wifi, give it some time.
 * Make sure you are running the latest supported and tested version of raspbian by running `uname -a`

 If these things still bring no result, you can try: